Dr Clare Johnson

 Lucid dreaming is not only tremendous fun; it’s an incredibly creative state, and for me it’s a life-long passion.
 In the past 40 years I have had many thousands of lucid dreams.
 For 20 years I’ve been researching lucid dreaming academically, and I was the first person in the world to do a PhD on lucid dreaming as a creative tool.

-For over a decade I’ve spoken at conferences and international multi-media platforms on lucidity, sleep disorders, and the role of lucid dreams in healing and dying.
+I’m English but speak four other European languages, and for over fifteen years I’ve spoken at conferences and international multi-media platforms on lucidity, sleep disorders, and the role of lucid dreams in healing and dying.
 I’m honoured to be the President of a large and wonderful global dream community, the International Association for the Study of Dreams (IASD).

 My transformative Lucid Writing technique can resolve nightmares, dissolve creative blocks and initiate healing.
 It’s like a waking version of lucid dreaming and can have similar therapeutic effects.
 Step by step guides to my most powerful practical techniques can be found in my new books.
 Dream Therapy: Dream your way to health and happiness, was just published in the US as Mindful Dreaming, and my comprehensive guide to lucid dreaming, Llewellyn’s Complete Book of Lucid Dreaming, has just come out.
 Read some review comments by top people in the field of dream studies here.